 There are dozens of dangerous snakes in Africa.
-Not only is this the continent where wilderness thrives, it’s where animals must be at their most evolved in order to survive.
+Not only is this the continent where wilderness thrives, but it’s also where animals must be at their most evolved in order to survive.

-This article shows you the 10 most venomous snakes in Africa; interesting facts about each of them; how to identify them in the wild; and why they are so feared.
+This article shows you the 10 most venomous snakes in Africa.
+Interesting facts about each species, how to identify them in the wild, and why they are so feared.

 As an example, the saw-scaled viper emits a toxin 16 times more venomous than Asia’s most venomous viper.